noahehall/theBookOfNoah/linux/docker/docker.md

     - build docker images
     - launch containerized applications as services
     - launch full systems of services
-    - manage the state of individual services in a system
-    - scale services up or down
-    - view logs for the collection of containers making a service
+    - automate the build of an environment thats closely tied to specific image sources
+    - manage the build phase for environments that use data-packed volume containers to inject environment configuration
   - compose cmds should be executed in the directory the compose.yml file is located
   - build context
     - directory sent to the docker daemon